1051158/aquabots56/README.md

 To flash the Tag or Anchor go to [Settings.cpp](src/Settings.cpp)(line 18).

-TAG
+TAG:

 To flash the tag properly certain options have to be set the right way.
 At this moment de UWB-settings are set correctly, but the WiFi-settings aren't working.
 This is because the SSID and Password are not set for the right Router.
-To change these settings go to [WiFi.cpp](src/Wifi.cpp)(line 123).
+To change these settings go to [WiFi.cpp](src/Wifi.cpp) (line 123).

 Make sure that the value of the constant ANTENNA_DELAY is 16385.
 This value can be found at [Settings.cpp](src/Settings.cpp)(line 152).
 This constant is needed to get a distance value from de DW1000 and changing this constant will make the product less accurate.

-ANCHOR
+The Coordinates of the placement os all the anchors have to be specified in the TAG-code.
+If this is filled in wrong the 'x' and 'y ' values will be calculated wrong.
+To change those values go to [Settings.cpp](src/Settings.cpp) (line: 38, 46, 54 and 62).

+ANCHOR:

 To flash the anchors it is important that the right anchor number is undefined in (src/Settings.cpp) (line 94, 101, 108, 115).
 Check on the back of the 3d-print of the anchor you want to flash which number it contains and uncomment that line.

 Every anchor also has a ANTENNA_DELAY constant.
 The best test results were with the values those constant have at this moment.

-RUNNiNG
+RUNNNG
 -
 When all devices are connected to a power supply check the little screen on the tag.
 This screen will count how many anchors it has found with the following format: Active: [number of anchors found].